muratk3n/thirdwave/en/README.md

 ---

 Huge actv spike in DR Congo, Mozambique.
-Many deaths in Mali, MSA is French aligned right?
+Lot of deaths in Mali, MSA is French aligned right?

 ---

 UCDP Feb 2021 data is out.
 Looking at IS activity.
-First total is incidence count, other is deaths total.

 ```python
 import pandas as pd